socialvibe/truex-ads-docs/bluescript-reference.md

 BlueScript carries forward the "step" paradigm introduced in TVML with the top level structure being a list of "steps" (or _cards_) one can navigate between.
 For Roku, the entry-point (first step) for true[X] ads is always `main_card`.
 For HTML5, this is just a convention, the first step is initially shown regardless of its name.

 Each step card contains a flat list of BlueScript elements.
 There is implied hierarchy in the elements being instantiated and added to the scene in order they are declared.
-Thus, earlier-declared elements will be drawn _underneath_ later-declared elements, if they occupy the same drawing region.
+Thus, earlier-declared elements will be drawn _above_ later-declared elements, if they occupy the same drawing region.

 BlueScript elements support event handlers, enabling dynamic behavior.
 These can be used to trigger a variety of supported actions, such as controlling a video or playing sound effects.
 This is expressed as lists of behavior actions keyed on events.
-See below and `southback` repo (for Roku) and `Skyline` repo (for HTML5) for examples of this.
+See below and [southback repo](https://github.com/socialvibe) (for Roku) and [Skyline repo](https://github.com/socialvibe/Skyline) (for HTML5) for examples of this.

 ## Overall Structure